SIAT-CT-LAB/A-Temporal-Varying-Discriminative-and-Self-Attention-Deep-Model/README.md

 import mamba_ssm
 ```
 ## Model Training
-Under the "data" folder.
-U-Mamaba is built on the popular [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.
+Under the "data" folder. tvgd is built on the popular [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.
 If you want to train TVGD on your own dataset, please follow this [guideline](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) to prepare the dataset.

 ### Preprocessing